luisadha/progsche-demo/README.md

 just a demo program to show general animation bar but improved for entertainment purpose on your desk.
 Progsche was created as a whimsical project inspired by the DHCP progress bar.

+# FEATURE
+There are 3 features.

+- Colorfull animations
+> Many colors on animation
+- Customization is your way
+> Create your own how the progress bar should display the output and set the stop time as well.
+Mandatory :-P
+- Say Goodbye Outputs
+> Can now modify the final appearance if time has run out.
+Option

 # INSTALLATION & USAGE
 Install via termux